pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

 ---
 # metadata #
 title:  Helm Deployment
-description: Learn how to install Pachyderm using a Helm chart.
+description: Learn how to install MLDM using a Helm chart.
 date:
 # taxonomy #
 tags: ["helm"]